1 July, 2020

 - External scanning (quarterly and requires ASV)

-- Internal and external scanning when significant changes have taken place
+- Network scanning when significant changes have taken place

 Once vulnerabilities are identified, your organization is expected to address them and perform re-scans until all the identified vulnerabilities have been mitigated.

-Requirement 11.2.1 lays a specific focus on high-risk vulnerabilities.
+Requirement 11.2.1 lays a specific focus on high-risk vulnerabilities, while 11.2.2 has a similar expectation, which includes pci external scan requirements conducted by the ASV.
 An organization is obligated to perform four vulnerability scans in a calendar year.
 After each vulnerability scan, a re-scan should be performed to verify that all high-risk vulnerabilities have been addressed necessarily.
 Requirement 11.2.2 has similar expectations, but for external scans conducted by the selected ASV.

 2. Requirement 11.3: Penetration Testing